Aldaghari/Selenium-Opensooq-Car-Scraper/README.md

 # Opensooq Car Scraper

-A web scraper that goes on Opensooq and retrive cars information for you automaticlly.
+A web scraper that goes on Opensooq and retrieve cars information for you automatically.

 NOTE!, Still not completed :)